Artificial Christmas Tree Buyer's Guide

 Hook-In Branches

 With the hook-in variety, you will need to put each branch into a separate hook on the tree pole.
-Branches are usually color coded so that you will know where they go.
-Since each branch is attached individually, these trees take far longer to assemble, and are not available as pre-lit trees.
-However, these are cheaper to purchase.
-You will not find any Treetime Christmas trees using a hook-in construction.
-All of Treetime's artificial Christmas trees are fully hinged.
+Since each branch is attached individually, these trees take far longer to assemble and are not available as pre-lit trees.
+They may cost less, but they are not used on Treetime artificial Christmas trees.

 When shopping for trees, you'll find that the tip count is often included in tree descriptions.
 More important than tip count is the density of branches and needles.
 For a traditional appearance, you should not be able to see through to the inside of the tree, and there should be enough outer branches to hang your ornaments.
 Needles should have a lush and thick appearance on the branches.